-I have some friends and coworkers who's e-mail inboxes are out of control.
-Some have hundreds, or even thousands, of messages waiting for them in their inbox for them to deal with.
-To me, it would be information overload to have so much in my inbox.
-People are amazed when I tell them most of the time my four primary e-mail inboxes usually have a total of less than 20 messages.
+I have some friends and coworkers who have e-mail inboxes out of control.
+Some have hundreds, or even thousands, of messages waiting for them to deal with.
+To me, that is information overload.
+People are amazed when I tell them about my 'inbox zero' initative and that most of the time, my four primary e-mail inboxes, usually have less than 20 messages total.
 Sometimes, the boxes are even empty!

-What has worked for me is using a system of dealing with and managing my e-mails so as not to get overwhelmed by them.
-I don't rem ...
+What works for me is a system of dealing with and managing my e-mails systematically as not to get overwhelmed by them.
+I don't remember where I firs ...